pattonsgirl/CEG3120/Projects/Project0/README.md

 # Project 0 - Git Guide

-In your repo for this course, create a file named `git-guide.md`.
+In your repo for this course, create a folder named `git-guide` with a file named `README.md`.
 In this file, write up a quick guide to using git & GitHub.
 For each command, include a brief definition of what it does, and a sample of how to use it. `status` has a sample of what a well done filled in entry looks like.

 You may use markdown to format this in a way that is clean for you.
 If you would prefer tables, you can make tables in markdown.

-Entries that are currently crossed out we will get to later in the course that you could go back and write some details on later.
+Entries that are currently crossed out we will get to later in the course.
+You are welcome to revisit this guide and add details to it.

 ## Command line git